mattehalen/Scheduled-countdown/README.md

             * [POST] - admin\offsetReset

 # CHANGE LOG
+## Alpha V.0.0.8 [2021-05-17]
+    1. [MAIN WINDOW] - Added AutoStart Button
+## Alpha V.0.0.6 -> V.0.0.7
+    1. Tried to make a Appstore version of the software but no luck yet. increse of version number due to not being able to use same version number on upload to Appstore.
 ## Alpha V.0.0.5 [2021-03-24]
     1. [src/services/admin-settings.js] - removed local datestring.
 Didn't save db-Backups on system with local date string using "/".
 ## Alpha V.0.0.4 [2021-03-19]